โœก๏ธIntro to Judaism

 Why This Matters

-Understanding the branches of Judaism isn't just about memorizing labels—it's about grasping how religious communities respond to modernity, authority, and tradition.
+Understanding the branches of Judaism isn't just about memorizing labels.
+It's about grasping how religious communities respond to modernity, authority, and tradition.
 You're being tested on your ability to recognize how different Jewish movements answer fundamental questions: Who has the authority to interpret sacred texts?
 How should ancient law apply to contemporary life?
-What defines Jewish identity—belief, practice, culture, or ancestry?
+What defines Jewish identity: belief, practice, culture, or ancestry?

 These branches demonstrate key concepts you'll encounter throughout your study of religion: religious authority, tradition versus adaptation, the role of community, and individual autonomy in faith.
 Each movement represents a distinct answer to the tension between preserving tradition and engaging with modern values.
-Don't just memorize which branch does what—know what theological and sociological principles each one illustrates.
+Don't just memorize which branch does what.
+Know what theological and sociological principles each one illustrates.

 Traditional Authority: Law as Divine Command

 These branches share a foundational commitment to Halakha (Jewish law) as binding and divinely ordained.
-The key principle here is that religious authority flows from God through sacred texts and rabbinic interpretation, not from individual conscience or contemporary values.
+The key principle is that religious authority flows from God through sacred texts and rabbinic interpretation, not from individual conscience or contemporary values.

 Orthodox Judaism